collocations.org

 The way he behaved meant that we had no choice in the matter.

-leave sb with little/no choice
+leave sb with little choice, leave sb with no choice

 Your decision leaves me with no choice but to resign.